-An extensive community engagement program was been designed to consult with the South Australian community to ensure everyone is clear on the findings of the Royal Commission Report, to ensure an informed conversation about the state’s future.
+This heralded the beginning of the state’s largest community engagement program from May to November 2016, designed to consult with the South Australian community to ensure everyone was clear on the findings of the Royal Commission Report and could have an informed conversation about the state’s future.

-The engagement program consisted of several key phases, including a Citizens' Jury, followed by an extensive state-wide consultation program visiting over 120 locations around South Australia to consult on the findings and recommendations of the Royal Commission, and allow communities to discuss and provide their feedback.
-The final stage was another, larger, Citizens' Jury to assess this feedback and identify 'under what circumstances, if any, could South Australia pursue the opportunity to store and dispose of nuclear waste from other countries.'
+The engagement program consisted of several key phases, including a Citizens' Jury, followed by an extensive state-wide consultation program visiting over 130 locations around South Australia, to allow communities to discuss and provide their feedback.
+The final stage was a larger Citizens' Jury to assess this feedback and identify 'under what circumstances, if any, could South Australia pursue the opportunity to store and dispose of nuclear waste from other countries.'

 On Tuesday 15 November 2016, the State Government delivered its response the Nuclear Fuel Cycle Royal Commission report, supporting nine of its 12 recommendations.
 All feedback gathered through this extensive engagement program assisted the Government in its response.

 Nuclear Fuel Cycle Consultation and Response Agency (CARA)